spyder-ide/qtpy/README.md

 ### Requirements

-You need PyQt5, PySide2, PyQt6 or PySide6 installed in your system to make use of QtPy.
+You need PyQt5, PySide2, PyQt6 or PySide6 installed in your system to make use of QtPy (QtPy doesn't install any binding by itself).
 If several of these packages are found, PyQt5 is used by default unless you set the `QT_API` environment variable.

 `QT_API` can take the following values: